pyBinSim/pyBinSim/README.rst

 maxChannels:
     Maximum number of sound sources/audio channels which can be controlled during runtime.
 samplingRate:
     Sample rate for filters and soundfiles.
-Caution: Not automatic sample rate conversion.
+Caution: No automatic sample rate conversion.
 enableCrossfading:
     Enable cross fade between audio blocks.
 Set 'False' or 'True'.
 useHeadphoneFilter:
-    Eanbles headhpone equalization.
+    Enables headhpone equalization.
 The filterset should contain a filter with the identifier HPFILTER.
 Set 'False' or 'True'.
 loudnessFactor:
     Factor for overall output loudness.